 Ticks – Identification and Control

-DOG TICK vs BROWN TICK The lone star tick (see below) is the most common tick found locally outdoors.
+DOG TICK vs BROWN TICK The Lone Star tick (see below) is the most common tick found locally outdoors.
 They are easy to identify because the large white spot on their back is so easy to see with the naked eye.
 This tick feeds on several animals: gray squirrels, chipmunks, possums and even birds.
 For this reason, it is widely distributed in the out-of-doors.

 A blacklegged tick (see below) is much smaller than the other two and may sometimes be called a “seed tick”.

-The lone star and black-legged tick might also be found if you live in an area that was once heavily wooded.
+The Lone Star and black-legged tick might also be found if you live in an area that was once heavily wooded.

-TICKLE CHECKS If your home has much shrubbery, tall grasses or wooded areas, you probably have ticks somewhere on your property.
+TICKLE CHECKS If your landscape has much shrubbery, tall grasses or wooded areas, you probably have ticks somewhere on your property.
 It is a good idea to conduct a regular “tickle check” each evening on yourself and your children after a day enjoying the outdoors.
 Pay special attention to the groin, armpits and behind the ears.
 If a tick is found, don’t immediately pull it off.
 Use a pair of tweezers to grasp the arachnid’s body and gently tug it free.
-You can then drop it on the floor and practice your tap dancing on its body.
+You can then drop it on the floor and practice your tap dancing on its corpse.
 Clean the site with antiseptic and observe it for a few days as it heals.
 Contact a doctor if it becomes inflamed or develops a rash.

 DRESS LIKE A NERD Since the tick crawls for a time, the harder it is to find bare skin, the more chances there are for it to be brushed off.
 If you can wear long pants outdoors, tuck the pant legs into your socks, so the tick has to climb up the outside of your slacks.
-Tuck your shirt into your pants to further frustrate the tick into climbing even higher up your clothing.
-If you prefer to wear shorts and loose clothing, lightly spray your sock tops, waist band and shirt collar with an insect repellent containing DEET (click for sources).
+Tuck your shirt into your pants to further frustrate the tick from climbing even higher up your clothing.
+If you prefer to wear shorts and loose clothing, lightly spray your sock tops, waist band and shirt collar with an insect repellent containing DEET (click for examples).

 Mike, an avid outdoorsman, adds:

-“I am an engineer, and as such I have many friends who are surveyors.
-The technique which they use to keep ticks off is a 50-50 mixture of baby powder and powdered sulfur (click for sources).
-I use it all of the time here in Watkinsville, or in the mountains and never get a tick on me when I use it.
-I just put it in the old baby powder container and then put it on my shoes, legs and pants and never have a problem.
+I am an engineer, and I have many friends who are surveyors.
+The technique which they use to keep ticks off is a 50-50 mixture of baby powder and powdered sulfur (click for examples).
+I use it all the time here in Watkinsville, or in the mountains, and never get a tick on me when I use it.
+I just put it in an old baby powder container and then put it on my shoes, legs and pants and never have a problem.
 Before I started doing this, I would literally have ticks all over me when I would come in from hunting wild flowers in the woods.”

 “I’d Like to Check You For Ticks” by Brad Paisley